How to deal with a Vascular Occlusion: Real Case Study

 It’s a very emotional thing for an aesthetic practitioner to go ahead and reverse someone’s procedure.

-I remembered something that I wrote on my protocol, which is remain calm – something as a medical professional, you have developed an instinct to.
+I remembered something that I wrote on my protocol, which remains calm – something as a medical professional, you have developed an instinct too.
 Knowing that your instinct to panic is literally the worst thing you could do and it will make it a lot worse for everyone.

 I went into super calm mode and I reminded my client of what I had said in the consent process.